mariamaster/Product-Case-Study-1/README.md

-# Product-Case-Study-1
+# Product Case Study 1
-A short product case study to improve a KPI.
+A short product case study on Duolingo to improve one of its KPIs.